leonardpin-br/procedural_rigging/README.md

 ```
 #! mayapy.exe                                           => Cygwin only accepts this one.
-#! /c/Progra~1/Autodesk/Maya2020/bin/mayapy.exe         => Git Bash accepts the first and this one.
+#! /c/Progra~1/Autodesk/Maya2020/bin/mayapy.exe         => Git Bash accepts the first and the second.
 #!
 "C:\Program Files\Autodesk\Maya2020\bin\mayapy.exe"  => Only accepted by Command Prompt and PowerShell.
 ```